Smith Business Leadership Fellows

 This course is designed to help develop your leadership skills so you can identify your personal and professional purpose with an entrepreneurial mindset, and create strategies that will help you develop your abilities and achieve your aspirations by collaborating within teams and organizations.
 A “Scholarship-to-Practice” course designation is being sought for this course because it applies insights from recent scholarship in entrepreneurship, leadership and strategic management.

-This course fulfills a Scholarship in Practice General Education requirement.
+This course fulfills a Scholarship in Practice and Big Questions General Education requirement.

 Fall

-“Challenge the Conversation/Challenge your Thinking” is an important component of training the next generation of leaders to address the Grand Challenges of today.
+“Challenge your Thinking, Challenge the Conversation” is an important component of training the next generation of leaders to address the Grand Challenges of today.
 It is designed to help you challenge your own thinking, and also challenge conversations you encounter within business and socio-economic settings to create meaningful change.
 You will learn conceptual frameworks and engage in experiential opportunities to develop an active mindset, create psychological safety within yourself and in team environments, and engage in rational and respectful discourse on “hot topics and issues” of the day.

 Spring